verazb/verazb.github.io/index.md

 Véra Zabrodina

+University of Basel

-Faculty of Business and Economics, University of Basel
+Faculty of Business and Economics

 Peter-Merian Weg 6, 4002 Basel, Switzerland